-- A. Comply with Architectural Woodwork Quality Standards, Guide Specifications and Quality Certification Program last adopted Edition. - B. In food service areas and other areas where wet conditions are present, the preferred material for countertops is solid surfacing material, 2" thick and are expected to have a minimum 10-year lifespan. - C. Drawer sides and backs to be solid hardwood lumber.
-Drawer bottoms and rear panels to be 1/4" plywood or tempered hardboard. - D. Refer to Section 015721 for VOC requirements. - E. See Section 123000 for Laboratory Casework requirements.
+- All projects pursuing LEED certification shall give preference to the use of A. sustainably grown Georgia lumber certified by the Sustainable Forestry Initiative, The American Tree Farm System, or the Forest Stewardship Council. - Comply with Architectural Woodwork Quality Standards, Guide Specifications and B. Quality Certification Program last adopted Edition. - In food service areas and other areas where wet conditions are present, the C. preferred material for countertops is solid surfacing material, 2" thick and are expected to have a minimum 10-year lifespan. - Drawer sides and backs to be solid hardwood lumber.
+Drawer bottoms and rear D. panels to be 1/4" plywood or tempered hardboard. - E. Refer to Section 015721 and Material Health section below for VOC requirements. - See Section 123000 for Laboratory Casework requirements.
+F.